 So… Now What?

-With all that information, you're probably still wondering: What is the right age to start kindergarten?
+With all that information, you’re probably still wondering: What is the right age to start kindergarten?
 The answer: Both.
-It really depends on the kid.
+It depends on the kid.

 “Kids should be with developmental age peers as much as possible since kindergarten builds not just academics but social skills, too,” said Deanna Lapen, a Los Angeles-based school psychologist and former kindergarten teacher.
 “With that being said, every child is an individual.
 Parents should think about why they would consider redshirting.”

-Lapen said parents should talk with their child's preschool teacher (if applicable) as well as look at the kindergarten curriculum for whatever school your child might attend.
-Then ask: "Is the upcoming kindergarten class a place where the child will thrive socially and academically?"
+Lapen said parents should talk with their child’s preschool teacher (if applicable) as well as look at the kindergarten curriculum for whatever school their child might attend.
+Then ask: “Is the upcoming kindergarten class a place where the child will thrive socially and academically?”

 If so, don’t delay.
 And, as always—trust your instincts.